DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 **Build Script Layering**

-Use of accurate and complete database source code exposes the need for source code options, or layering, when building a database.
-The options/layers include the need for:
+Use of accurate and complete database source code exposes the need for database build layers.
+These build layers include the need for:
-* Basic application configuration data
+* Base database objects and configuration data layer
-* Environment and/or test specific configuration data
+* Dev/Test/Prod environment specific configuration data layer
-* PL/SQL for unit testing on a development database
-* Test data for unit testing on a development database
-* PL/SQL for QA testing on a QA database
+* Unit testing database objects and test data layer
-* Test data for QA testing on a QA database
+* Mock schema/API for loopback testing

-Each of these options/layers needs to be assembled in a fassion that allow the resulting database to function correctly.
-DDL, DML, and DCL script capture must account for these options/layers and the inter-dependencies between them.
+Each of these build layers needs to be assembled in a fassion that allow the resulting database to function correctly.
+DDL, DML, and DCL script capture must account for these build layers and the inter-dependencies between them.

 **Creating database source code.**